Estikno/KyodoFrontend/README.md

   <h1>Kyodo's Frontend</h1>

   <p>
-    The official Kyodo frontend you can host on your own system.
+    The official Kyodo frontend you can host on your own system. (curretly discontinued)
   </p>